PostgreSQL pg_dump Backup and pg_restore Restore Guide

 pg_dump -U [option] [database_name] > [backup_name]

-For example, create a backup of the PostgreSQL database named db1 in the tar format, run the following command:
+For example, create a backup of the PostgreSQL database named db1 in the tar format, and run the following command:

 pg_dump -U postgres -F c db1 > db1.tar